 2. Don’t interrupt, follow the protocol

 How many times did you find yourself waiting for someone to finish talking so you can say what you think?
-When a company of deaf people are having a conversation, it’s not possible for them to have more than one person talking at a time.
+When a company of deaf people is having a conversation, it’s not possible for them to have more than one person talking at a time.
 There is only one way to follow the conversation – to look at the one speaking.
-This teaches us to respect the right of each individual to speak up and not to be interrupted in the midst of the their self expression.
+This teaches us to respect the right of each individual to speak up and not to be interrupted in the midst of their self-expression.

 3. Be straightforward, down to the point and as concise as possible